 - To clean: Combine 3 tablespoons of vinegar for every 1 cup of water.
 Wipe down surfaces with a cloth.

-- To polish: Combine equal parts olive oil and vinegar and give it a good shake before using as polish.
+- To polish: Combine equal parts olive oil and vinegar and give it a good shake before using it as polish.
 For a natural scent, add a few drops of lemon oil.

 - Ecos Furniture Polish and Cleaner is a good, natural choice.